-If there is a death in the immediate family, please contact the Academic Affairs Office or Student Retention Office to inform Trine University of the death of an immediate family member (parent, legal guardian, spouse, sibling and/or child).
-Under these circumstances a student will be excused from class attendance for up to one week.
-The student shall make arrangements for completion of course with his/her professors upon return.
+If there is a death in the immediate family, please contact the Office of Student Success and Retention.
+Under these circumstances a student will be excused from class attendance for up to seven calendar days.
+When the student returns to class he/she should confer with the professor.